 • Reproducibility

-• Time consuming to develop specific recipes
+• Time requirement to develop specific recipes

 • Material flexibility